JakobBergG/Dataproject_GBM/README.md

 In total, 56.9% of the predictions were correct.
 It is apparent immediately that the guesses are far from perfect.
 In fact, a naive model only predicting “local-only” would have an accuracy of 65.2%.
 However, because the guesses are based on automatic segmentation and registration, and because the targets and predictions cannot be compared one-to-one, the results are not terrible.
 They do allow us to identify a few issues, however.

 Firstly, the model has only predicted “non-local” three times even though 27 out of 158 patients had “non-local” recurrences.
-One of the primary reasons for this is the difference in the definition of the three recurrence types between the automatic categorization and the clinical.
-As explained previously in the section [Data analysis](#data-analysis), this difference exists because it is not possible to separate the surgical cavity from the GTV when performing GTV segmentation.
-This causes the surgical cavity to be segmented as part of the GTV even when the real recurring tumor is located far from the surgical cavity.
-This results in the recurrence tumor almost always having an overlap with the baseline tumor (i.e. violation the definition of non-local recurrence).
+This is because it is not possible to separate the surgical cavity from the tumor in GTV segmentation, and as explained in [Data analysis](#data-analysis), this means that the tumors are not categorized in complete correspondence with the clinical definition used for determining the target values found in the patient journal.

 Secondly, the model has categorized 31 “local-only” recurrences as being “combined”.
 This can be explained by the GTV segmentation often segmenting small objects around the tumor as being part of the real tumor.
 As a result, if a tumor in fact is “local-only”, these small object may contribute to the recurrence type being classified as “combined”.